Supporting, Developing and Growing

 - Ministry of Health awareness of Liquid Waste

-- Ministry of Environment and Climate Change regulation guidelines
+- Ministry of Environment, Conservation and Parks regulation guidelines

 - General public awareness